 Mesenchymal stem cells (MSC) are well-characterized population of adult stem cells.
 They have the potential to develop into mature cells that produce fat, cartilage, bone, tendons, and muscle [1, 2].
 These properties in combination with their developmental plasticity have generated tremendous interest in the potential use of mesenchymal stem cells to replace damaged tissues.
+The fetal liver is the source of early hematopoietic cells and considered as a source of pluripotent stem cells [3].
 MSC cultured without serum in the presence of transformation growth factor will differentiate into chondrocytes, whereas MSC cultured in serum with ascorbic acid and dexamethasone will differentiate into osteoblasts.
-MSC has the capability for renewal and differentiation into various lineages of mesenchymal tissues.
-In essence MSC could be cultured to expand their numbers then transplanted to the injured site or after seeding in/on shaped biomimetic scaffold to generate appropriate tissue constructs.
+MSC have the capability for renewal and differentiation into various lineages of mesenchymal tissues.
+In essence, MSC can be cultured to expand their numbers and transplanted to the injured site or after seeding in/on shaped biomimetic scaffold to generate appropriate tissue constructs.

-HMSC-ad from ScienCell Research Laboratories are isolated from human adipose tissue.
-HMSC-ad are cryopreserved at passage one culture and delivered frozen.
-Each vial contains >5 x 10^5 cells in 1 ml volume.
-HMSC-ad are characterized by immunofluorescent method with antibodies to CD73, CD90, CD105 and lipid staining after differentiation.
-HMSC-ad are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HMSC-ad are guaranteed to further culture at the conditions provided by ScienCell Research Laboratories.
+HMSC-he from ScienCell Research Laboratories are isolated from human liver.
+HMSC-he are cryopreserved at passage one culture and delivered frozen.
+Each vial contains >5 x 105 cells in 1 ml volume.
+HMSC-he are characterized by immunofluorescent method with antibodies to CD73, CD90, CD105 and lipid staining after differentiation.
+HMSC-he are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HMSC-he are guaranteed to further culture at the conditions provided by ScienCell Research Laboratories.